microsoft/powerapps-tools/Administration/CoEStarterKit/README.md

 ### Latest Update
 Date | Notes
 ---|---
+2020.07.07 | Audit Log solution update to improve performance reliability.
+If you are using a previous version of the Audit Log solution we highly recommend you upgrade as soon as possible.
 2020.05.13 | Core Components: Performance Improvements and improved handling of Legacy environments in Sync Flows.
 Audit Logs: Bug fixes and now record Deleted App and Deleted Flow audit log events.
 2020.05.04 | Core Components: Improvements on handling orphaned resources, Skipping Developer Environments for Model Driven Apps, storing App Plan Classification information in Power Apps App entity, Governance Components: Fixed scope of Archive Approval (was Business Unit, is Organization), new Power BI Dashboard that shows App Plan Classification
 2020.04.17 | New advanced Power BI Dashboard (Dashboard-PowerPlatformAdminDashboard_2020-04-17_advanced) is available.
 Included flows that will create SharePoint lists and document libraries.
 Updated solutions with bug fixes.